Skip to main content

 what is a coude catheter - difference between coude catheters and straight tip catheters

-A straight tip catheter has a straight insertion tip with no curves or bends.
-These are the most common type of catheter tips since they tend to work universally for draining the bladder through the urethra or a stoma.
-However, straight tip catheters don’t work for everyone’s anatomy.
+A straight-tip catheter has a straight insertion tip with no curves or bends.
+These are the most common catheter tips since they tend to work universally for draining the bladder through the urethra or a stoma.
+However, straight-tip catheters don’t work for everyone’s anatomy.

-Sometimes known as a curved tip catheter, a coude tip catheter (pronounced “coo-day”) has a slight bend or curve at the insertion tip.
+Sometimes called a curved tip catheter, a coudé tip catheter (pronounced “coo-day”) has a slight bend or curve at the insertion tip.
 This angled insertion tip can navigate past difficult urethral passages for many reasons, including false passages, obstructions, strictures in the urethra, and more.

 Free Samples

 The short answer is that standard straight tip catheters don’t work for everyone’s anatomy.
-Most of the time, this issue happens to men who need to catheterize.
+Most of the time, this issue happens to men who need to use catheters.
 Here are a few different possible causes:

 • Benign Prostatic Hyperplasia (BPH)